BootcampersCollective/Coders-Workshop/README.md

 ### Discussion

-How would you describe "the cloud" to someone who knows very little about computers?
+How would you describe an API to someone who knows very little about computers?

 ### Challenges